 lever door handles.

-Ramps may be installed for improved mobility for use with scooters, walkers, canes, etc., or for individuals with impaired ambulation, as well as for wheelchair mobility.
-In some instances and according to supporting documentation, multiple modifications may be needed for accessibility and mobility, such as ramps and hand rails for individuals with impaired ambulation.
-There is no limit to the number of wheelchair ramps that can be authorized, provided the total cost does not exceed the cost ceiling, but documentation must support the justification for additional ramps as related to medical need or health and safety of the individual.
+Ramps may be installed for improved mobility for use with scooters, walkers, canes, etc., or for members with impaired ambulation, as well as for wheelchair mobility.
+In some instances and according to supporting documentation, multiple modifications may be needed for accessibility and mobility, such as ramps and hand rails for members with impaired ambulation.
+There is no limit to the number of wheelchair ramps that can be authorized, provided the total cost does not exceed the cost limit, but documentation must support the justification for additional ramps as related to medical need or health and safety of the member.

-Carbon monoxide detectors cannot be purchased under STAR+PLUS Waiver as a "fire safety adaptation and alarm."
+Carbon monoxide detectors cannot be purchased under STAR+PLUS Home and Community Based Services (HCBS) program as a "fire safety adaptation and alarm."

 Requests for items (or repair of items) or service calls that are considered routine home maintenance and upkeep cannot be approved.